kirkl4nd/kirkl4nd/README.md

 Additionally, I am working with frontend projects in Angular and Next.js.

 Outside of school, I am learning about digital audio processing using platform APIs and open source libraries, such as CoreAudio, ASIO and PortAudio.
+Eventually, I would like to experiment with real time audio processing using Rust to develop VST and AudioUnit plugins.

 ## Why Rust?
 I was raised on Java and OOP.
 After learning C for a class, I began to enjoy imperative programming.
 One thing I hated was constant crashes and segmentation faults.